Precise Revision Rhinoplasty for Crooked Nose and Columella Asymmetry

 Structural Reconstruction

-Repositioning and reconstruction of the septum to center the columella
+Repositioning of the septum to centralize the columella

 Removal of the previous silicone implant